Pharmacist’s advice on how to give your child eye drops

 - Place a finger with light pressure between the bridge of the nose and eye to stop the drops running into the nasal cavity

-- Ask child to close eye and place one drop in without the dropper touching the eye
+- Ask your child to close their eye and place one drop in the corner of their eye, alongside their nose, without the dropper touching the eye

-- Child can now open eyes and drops will roll in
+- Child can now open eyes and drops will roll in.
+Blinking a few times will help.

 - Have a cuddle

-Note: you should not share drops between children
+Note: you should not share eye drops between children

 Community tips for putting eye drops into a child’s eye: